Jesus is nailed to a wooden cross

 The Aramaic name suggests a rounded

-bare hill, though it could not have been a high one, since passers-by
+bare hill, like the rounded top of a skull.
+The hill could not have been a high one, since passers-by

 who mocked Jesus must have been close enough to read the inscription

 cross looked like

 the shape of crosses, but the one used for Jesus was probably similar to

 The main upright beam was

 permanently fixed in the ground; it had a detachable cross-beam which